 At the Closing, Legacy Sharecare had outstanding and unexercised options that were assumed by Sharecare and converted into the options to acquire 113,884,959 shares of common stock with the same terms and conditions as applied to such option immediately prior to the effective time of the Business Combinations.
 As of March 28, 2022, there were options to acquire 123,034,389 shares of common stock outstanding.
-At the Closing, each holder of Legacy Sharecare options entitled to receive Sharecare options also received an additional number of contingent options to acquire shares of common stock equal to the product of (i) the number of Sharecare options held by such holder, and (ii) an earnout ratio, which product was rounded down to the nearest whole number of shares.
+At the Closing, each holder of Legacy Sharecare options entitled to receive Sharecare options also received an additional number of contingent stock options (the "contingent options") to acquire shares of common stock equal to the product of (i) the number of Sharecare options held by such holder, and (ii) an earnout ratio, which product was rounded down to the nearest whole number of shares.
 Each contingent option will have the same per share exercise price as each closing Sharecare option, and will be subject to the original option terms.
-Each contingent option will become vested and exercisable on the later of the date set forth in the original option terms and, with respect to one half of the contingent options, the achievement of certain earnout conditions and, with respect to the remaining half of the contingent option, the achievement of the remaining earnout conditions, provided that the holder of the contingent option remains employed by Sharecare or its subsidiary through such date.
+Each contingent option will become vested and exercisable on the later of the date set forth in the original option terms and, with respect to the remaining half of the contingent option, the achievement of the remaining earnout conditions, provided that the holder of the contingent option remains employed by Sharecare or its subsidiary through such date.
 Any contingent options that have not vested and become exercisable on the fifth anniversary of the Closing Date shall automatically be cancelled and terminate on the following day and the holder thereof will have no rights with respect to such contingent options thereafter.
-Notwithstanding anything to the contrary, if a contingent option is forfeited because a holder of the contingent option does not remain employed by, or in the service of, Sharecare or its subsidiary through an applicable vesting date, the shares of common stock underlying such contingent option shall revert back to the earnout escrow account for release, if applicable, to the stock
+Notwithstanding anything to the contrary, if a contingent option is forfeited because a holder of the contingent option does not remain employed by, or in the service of, Sharecare or its subsidiary through an applicable, to the stockholder earnout group.